MichaelWarmbier/Console-Five-Nights-at-Freddy-s/README.md

 # Console Five Nights at Freddy's

+While this project may be competed in the future, it is currently postponed.

 Five Nights at Freddy's designed to run on a Windows console window.

 Programmed using C++, using Visual Studio 2019.